sarthak-chakraborty/Networks-Lab/README.md

 ### ASSIGNMENT 5
 Implementation of TCP socket where we need to transfer file in a fixed blocks.
 Use of MSG_WAITALL flag is used in recv() call.

+### ASSIGNMENT 6
+Implementation of a concurrent server of TCP and UDP like Assignment 3 but in non blocking mode.
+Both the sockets must be non-blocking.
+TCP is made unblocking by using the fcnt() function while use of MSG_DONTWAIT is used in the UDP recvfrom() call to make the two sockets non-blocking.

+### ASSIGNMENT 7
+A reliable connection over an unreliable UDP socket.
+A socket MRP is designed which will be make a reliable communication using an underlying unreliable UDP socket.
+In particular, we have to implement a message-oriented, reliable and exactly-once delivery communication layer.